Teletext: Rollout in the United Kingdom

 Following test transmissions in 1973–74, towards the end of 1974 the BBC news department put together an editorial team of nine, including and led by editor Colin McIntyre, to develop a news and information service.
 Initially limited to 30 pages, the Ceefax service was later expanded to 100 pages and was launched formally in 1976.
-It was followed quickly by ORACLE and Prestel.

 Wireless World magazine ran a series of articles between November 1975 and June 1976 describing the design and construction of a teletext decoder using mainly TTL devices; however, development was limited until the first TV sets with built-in decoders started appearing in 1977.

 The "Broadcast Teletext Specification" was published in September 1976 jointly by the IBA, the BBC and the British Radio Equipment Manufacturers' Association.
 The new standard also made the term "teletext" generic, describing any such system.
 The standard was internationalised as World System Teletext (WST) by CCIR.

+Other systems entered commercial service, like ORACLE (first broadcast on the ITV network in 1978) and Prestel (in 1979).

+Teletext became popular in the United Kingdom when Ceefax, Oracle and the British government promoted teletext through a massive campaign in 1981.

-By 1982 there were two million such sets, and by the mid-1980s they were available as an option for almost every European TV set, typically by means of a plug-in circuit board.
+By 1982, there were two million such sets, and by the mid-1980s they were available as an option for almost every European TV set, typically by means of a plug-in circuit board.
 It took another decade before the decoders became a standard feature on almost all sets with a screen size above 15 inches (Teletext is still usually only an option for smaller "portable" sets).
-From the mid-1980s both Ceefax and ORACLE were broadcasting several hundred pages on every channel, slowly changing them throughout the day.
+From the mid-1980s, both Ceefax and ORACLE were broadcasting several hundred pages on every channel, slowly changing them throughout the day.

-In 1986 WST was formalised as an international standard as CCIR Teletext System B. It was also adopted in many other European countries.
+In 1986, WST was formalised as an international standard as CCIR Teletext System B. It was also adopted in many other European countries.